Estate Plans Help Seniors Keep Control

 Protecting Seniors Against Identity Theft, Scams and Elder Abuse

 Seniors are often a target for financial predators, which is why it is so important to take precautionary measures to help protect against identity theft, scams and elder abuse.
-SCSAs Public Service Presentation provides resources and guidelines for seniors to avoid being victimized and to steps to take after they have been defrauded or abused.
+SCSAs PSPs provides resources and guidelines for seniors and professionals.

 Telemarketing Scams Target Seniors